 How It's Measured

-The U.S. debt separates public debt from intragovernmental debt, which is debt owed by the federal government to itself.
+The U.S. debt separates public debt from intragovernmental debt, which is the debt owed by the federal government to itself.
 It does not include debt incurred by municipalities, states, and other non-national government bodies.
 Most states and cities aren't allowed to incur deficits.

 Whether a government spends on social security, health care, or new fighter jets, it's pumping money into the economy.
 That boosts economic growth because businesses expand to meet the demand created by the spending.
 That usually results in new jobs, which has a multiplier effect in stimulating further demand and growth.
 Deficit spending is a powerful stimulant because the demand is being created now.
 The cost won't come due until sometime in the future.